SM Seaside City: Seaside Tower

 This 169-meter tall tower is located on the center of the mall.
 There are plans for restaurants, coffee shops and a viewing deck at the top of the tower which will provide people with a 360-degree view of Cebu City and the mall.
 The tower is still currently unoccupied.
 The tower is supported by columns of 150 cm x 150 cm dimensions of 21 MPA concrete ultimate compression strength from the foundation up to the third level.

 Other projects

-SM Seaside Arena
+SM Seaside Cebu Arena

-The SM Seaside City Arena is a proposed 16,000-seating capacity indoor arena intended to be built across the shopping mall complex.
-It is planned to house international concerts and events, and, upon completion, will be the biggest indoor arena in Cebu.
+The SM Seaside Cebu Arena is a 16,000-seating capacity indoor arena intended to be built across the shopping mall complex.
+It is planned to house international concerts and events.
+It is the biggest indoor arena in Cebu.

 It is planned to become a venue for the Cebu Schools Athletic Foundation, Inc. (CESAFI) and the Philippine Basketball Association (PBA) and was one of the planned venues for the 2019 FIBA Basketball World Cup, had the Philippines won its bid to host the tournament.

 In January 2017, SM Prime Holdings reportedly canceled its plans to build the arena.
 However, plans for the arena resumed in late 2019, with the arena, instead of being within the SM Seaside complex, now placed in the South Coast City.
+It was originally set to open in June 2026, but is opened on July 11, 2026.